Robot Taekwon V: Production

-Robot Taekwon V was produced in Seoul Donghwa, the animation studio built in 1975 by the director Kim Cheong-gi, as the first product of his dream to create autonomous local South Korean animation.
-Kim said that he was inspired by the Japanese manga series Mazinger Z in the creation of Robot Taekwon V, but stated his intention to differentiate it from Japanese manga and declared the Koreanness in the film.
-Kim said he was also influenced by DC Comics, especially the designs of Superman and Batman, as many US magazines and comics were distributed throughout South Korea from US military camps during this childhood.
-The V mark on Robot Taekwon V's shirt has been compared to Superman's S. Lim Jung-Kyu, a character designer, said that his inspiration was derived from Disney animation.
+Robot Taekwon V was produced in Seoul Donghwa, an animation studio founded in 1975 by the director Kim Cheong-gi, as the first product of his dream to create autonomous local South Korean animation.
+Kim said that he was inspired by the Japanese manga series Mazinger Z in the creation of Robot Taekwon V, but stated his intention to differentiate it from Japanese manga and to instead localize the series to fit Korean audiences.
+Kim said he was also influenced by DC Comics, especially the designs of Superman and Batman, as many American magazines and comics that were distributed throughout South Korea from US military bases during this childhood.
+The V mark on Robot Taekwon V's torso has been compared to Superman's S. Lim Jung-Kyu, a character designer, said that his inspiration was derived from Disney animation.

 Backlighting and stroboscopic effect were used in production for Robot Taekwon V for the first time in South Korean feature animated film.
 In the taekwondo fighting scenes, rotoscoping was used, which contributed to the development of animating technology in South Korea.
 In the animation department, Lim Jung-kyu worked as an animation director and a layout artist, while Jo Hang-ri assisted as a layout checker.
 The cost used for the production of the film was around 45 million KRW($35,000) and it took about 37,000 original color drawings to make the animation.